-ProgramActivity traceability from an appropriate Capability occurs through the provided by relationships to an intermediary ProgramElement.
-The ProgramElement's accomplished by relationship identifies the ProgramActivities that apply for accomplishing that capability's achievement.
+ProgramActivity traceability from an appropriate Capability occurs through the supplied by relationships to an intermediary ProgramElement.
+The ProgramElement's basis of relationship identifies the ProgramActivities that apply for accomplishing that capability's objective or purpose.

 Figure 16 Program Activity Model